irap93/FundQuantitativeMethods/docs/02-scientificmethod.md

 Notice how this has changed the relationship, and due to the randomness, the intercept is no longer exactly where we placed it?
 Rather, due to the controlled but intentionally introduced error and random variation in the data, the fit has changed and the intercept, and slope have all been affected.
 However, they may not be that different.
 Consider how this relates to our perception of truth, and expectations on the underlying systems has discussed in Module 1.

 ## Homework and Review Questions

 1. What do the box and whiskers in a boxplot represent? (hint: use the `help(boxplot)` to help answer)
 2. What is your favorite between the box and whisker plot?
 3. What is something you noticed about the effect of pre and post supplemenation on the heifers?
-3. Copy and paste the code into your console, and turn in one plot of each kind covered today.
+4. Copy and paste the code into your console, and turn in one plot of each kind covered today.
+5. What are some common applications for each of the deterministic functions described above?
+6. What are some causes of stoichasticity in your study system?
+7. What distributions might they take on?
+8. Add randomness to one of the other deterministic functions illustrated above.